bbc/logtracer/README.md

 ## Usage
 ### Initial setup
 - Install `pip install git+https://github.com/bbc/python-gcp-trace-logging@BRANCH/COMMIT_HASH/TAG_NAME`.
-- You must provide authentication for the client to be able to access the Stackdriver API.
-This is achievable on your local machine by running `gcloud auth login`.
-When running in GKE, these details should be picked up automatically.
+- You must provide authentication for the client to be able to access the Stackdriver Trace API.
+This is achievable on your __local__ machine by running `gcloud auth application-default login`.
+You will likely get a warning when running a service saying to use a `service account` instead of `end user credentials` - this is fine to ignore as long as your application is not firing off excessive amounts of logs.
+When running in __GKE__, these details should be picked up __automatically__.
 ### JSON Logger
 To use the Stackdriver-compliant JSON logs, run the `configure_json_logging` function before using any loggers.
 This will add a new handler to the root logger which writes logs in JSON.
 This only needs to be run once in your application